Chef's Table: Chef's Table: BBQ (2020)

 A second spin-off, titled Chef's Table: BBQ premiered on September 2, 2020.

 Chef's Table: Pizza (2022)

+A third spin-off, titled Chef's Table: Pizza premiered on September 7, 2022.

+Chef's Table: Noodles (2024)

+A fourth spin-off, titled Chef's Table: Noodles premiered on October 2, 2024.

+Volume 7 (2024)

+Chef's Table: Legends (2025)

+A fifth spin-off, titled Chef's Table: Legends premiered on April 28, 2025.

 Reception

+Critical response

 The series has been well received since it aired in 2015 and has been praised for its cinematography, score, and production.

+Accolades

+In other media

 Chef's Table has been parodied numerous times.
-Gods of Food, which satirizes Chef's Table and the restaurant industry, was produced by the YouTube comedy channel CollegeHumor.
+Gods of Food, which satirizes Chef's Table and the restaurant industry, was created Rekha Shankar for by the YouTube comedy channel CollegeHumor.
 The IFC series Portlandia parodied the series in an episode about an airport sushi chef.